altynnnay/CancerMe-/README.md

 - 📊 Evaluated model with test metrics and class balance analysis
 - 🖼️ Includes **random image prediction testing block** (visual + prediction)
 - 🌐 **Interactive interface using Gradio**, allowing non-programmers to use the model
 - 💡 Clean interface, author name included, easy to expand into a full web app

+## 🧠 Features

+- 🌐 Built on top of the HAM10000 skin lesion dataset (Kaggle)
+- 🧪 Trained a CNN model to classify 7 types of skin lesions
+- 📸 Accepts dermatoscopic image input
+- 🔍 Predicts the lesion class using AI
+- 🧑‍💻 Built with Google Colab + TensorFlow + Gradio
+- ⚡ Fast prototype, runs entirely in a notebook

 ## 🗂 Dataset Used
 - **HAM10000 (Human Against Machine)**